Elizabeth Weatherhead Group

 Scientifically, she is often asked to consult on a variety of topics within atmospheric science that require high level statistical or technical expertise.
 Her background in solar radiation and its affects on all levels of the atmosphere have resulted in a number of publications and governmental reports.
 Her work on detecting changes in ozone culminated in the cover story on ozone recovery for Nature in 2006.
 Since then she has worked to establish defensible criteria for identifying when one weather forecasting model is better than another--even when the improvement is extremely small.
 In January, 2017, she published a paper in the Bulletin of the American Meteorological Society on solar radiation; currently she has papers under review on satellite overlap and the value of surface networks.

 Current research interests include the interface between weather and climate, renewable energy, particularly wind and solar, through a better understanding of long-term and short-term resources and predictability.
-She will be teaching environmental statistics in Spring, 2016, developing a new course that was well received by the highly talented students at CU who took the course.
+She taught environmental statistics in Spring, 2016, developing a new course that was well received by the highly talented students at CU who took the course.